New-Languages-for-NLP/course-materials/_sources/prep/data.md

 ## Tabular Data

 If you've used a spreadsheet program like Excel or Google Sheets, then you're familiar with tabular data.
 This is structured information that has rows and columns.
 To store tabular data in a simple format, programmers often use comma-separated value files.
 These are simple text files with symbols that split the text into rows and columns.
-Rows are separated by the new line charachter `\n`.
-The row is then split into columns by splitting on the commas.
+Rows are separated by the new line character `\n`.
+The row is split into columns by commas.
 For example,

 `first_name,last_name\nValentina,Tereshkova`